Skip to content

 International Student Enrolment Event

-All international students must attend our International Enrolment Event to complete enrolment.
+All students subject to immigration control must attend our International Enrolment Event to complete enrolment.
 This is where we will carry out checks of your passport, visa and entry to the UK (flight information).
 There will also be an opportunity to discuss your tuition fee payments, ask our team any questions you might have, and collect your NTU student card.

 eVisa

-From Wednesday 1 January 2025, all new arrivals need to provide an eVisa as part of the Government’s scheme to phase out Biometric Residence Permits (BRPs).
+All new arrivals need to provide an eVisa as part of their enrolment.
 An eVisa is an online record of your immigration status and the conditions of your permission to enter or stay in the UK.

 To access your eVisa, you need to create a UKVI account or sign into your account if you already have one.
 You must do this yourself, and it cannot be completed by an International Agent.
 You must also ensure that your details are up-to-date and accurate.